-- Find Resources
+- Support & Resources

-- Faculty & Staff
+- For Faculty & Staff

-It can be challenging to balance multiple roles in our daily lives, which is why we've created an online resilience course to help you do so.
+It can be challenging to balance multiple roles in our daily lives, which is why we've created an online resilience training to help you do so.
 Bouncing Forward aims to teach you how to build your personal resilience, identify and access resources, and improve your well-being.
 You will be able to describe how resilience can help you be more flexible and adapt to change, examine the relationship between stress, success, well-being, and resilience, and practice resilience-building strategies.
-This course takes approximately three hours to complete.
+This training takes approximately three hours to complete.

 Frequently Asked Questions

-Why was this course developed?
+Why was this online resilience training developed?

 Being a university student can be stressful.
 Balancing demands of school work in addition to your other responsibilities can be challenging.
-This course will help you learn about strategies, tools and resources for supporting your well-being and resilience as a SFU student and beyond.
+This training will help you learn about strategies, tools and resources for supporting your well-being and resilience as a SFU student and beyond.

 You will learn how to become more resilient by implementing effective strategies in your day-to-day life.
-The course will teach you about the different factors that make up resilience and well-being, explain how stress and success can affect resilience, and provide you with free resources that you can use to improve your well-being.
+The training will teach you about the different factors that make up resilience and well-being, explain how stress and success can affect resilience, and provide you with free resources that you can use to improve your well-being.
 It will also teach you how to improve social connection, create and work towards goals, improve self-awareness, become more mindful, cultivate a growth mindset, and be more self-compassionate.